judell/thali/HttpkeyURLScheme.md

 ## What about the connect method?

-Connect doesn’t really apply here since this is about how to process a httpkey URL which requires establishing a TLS connection from the get go.
-That is intentional since Thali’s philosophy is that all connections should always be secure.
-Connect is when you start with an unencrypted connection and want to negotiate up but we don’t support that.
+Connect doesnâ€™t really apply here since this is about how to process a httpkey URL which requires establishing a TLS connection from the get go.
+That is intentional since Thaliâ€™s philosophy is that all connections should always be secure.
+Connect is when you start with an unencrypted connection and want to negotiate up but we donâ€™t support that.

 And yes, I realize Connect can be used for other purposes.
-Once a httpkey connection is established it’s really just HTTP so you can do whatever you want.
+Once a httpkey connection is established itâ€™s really just HTTP so you can do whatever you want.

 ## How is this different than HTTPS?